Martyanovst/differential-games-rl/README.md

-# Continuous Deep Q-Learning in Optimal Control Problems: Normalized Advantage Functions Analysis This repository is the official implementation of "Continuous Deep Q-Learning in Optimal Control
-Problems: Normalized Advantage Functions Analysis".
+# This repository is the official implementation of "Continuous Deep Q-Learning in Optimal Control Problems: Normalized Advantage Functions Analysis"

 It currently includes code and models for some optimal control tasks:

 - Target Problem